percona/psmdb-docs/docs/aws-iam.md

 4. The AWS STS service validates whether the signature is correct and answers with the user / role ARN that created the signature
 5. Percona Server for MongoDB looks for the same username as the received ARN in the `$external` database and grants privileges to access Percona Server for MongoDB as defined for the respective user.

 Starting with version [6.0.6-8](release_notes/6.0.6-8.md), you can [configure the AWS STS endpoint](aws-iam-setup.md#configure-aws-sts-endpoint) by specifying the `setParameter.awsStsHost` in the configuration file.
-This helps you reduce network latency by sending requests to the AWS resources that are geographically closer to you, and ensure successful authentication.
+This allows you to send requests to the AWS resources of your choice to meet security requirements of your organization and ensure successful authentication.

 !!! admonition "See also"